shaun-howarth/SOFT-166/README.md

 # SOFT-166
-Web Development Project(s)
-Practising elements of HTML and Javascript in particular to start off with.
+Web Development Project - Creation of Noughts & crosses web application

-Link to youtube video showing tutorial of web application:
+Link to youtube video showing tutorial of entire website:

+Screenshots of all of the web pages included within the website:

+Link to Apllication fact sheet: